 Serotonin & Melatonin – The Sleep Hormone

-When you go to bed at night, you want to make sure you feel like your stress/cortisol is going down and your serotonin and melatonin levels, to kick in.
+When you go to bed at night, you want to make sure you feel like your stress/cortisol is going down, and the correct serotonin and melatonin levels kick in.

 These are the sleep and wake regulating hormones and you want them to be balanced.
 So you feel like as soon as you hit the pillow, you want to go to sleep.